hanami/hanami/README.md

 * The application structure can be organized according to developer needs.
 * No file-to-name convention: modules and classes can live in one or multiple files.
 * No autoloading paths.
-They must be explicitely configured.
+They must be explicitly configured.

 ### Configuration